 - Chest pain - A sharp stabbing pain that may worsen on taking deep breaths.

 - Sudden collapse.

-As deep vein thrombosis may present with very few to absolutely no noticeable symptoms, it is vital to be aware if you may be at higher risk of developing a deep vein thrombosis.
-While anyone can develop a DVT, there are certain factors which may increase your risk such as a personal or family history, being inactive for long periods, having specific treatments which cause your blood to clot more easily, being pregnant or being overweight.
+As it can present itself with few to no noticeable symptoms, it is vital to be aware if you may be at higher risk of developing deep vein thrombosis.
+While anyone can develop DVT, there are certain factors which may increase your risk.
+These include personal or family history, being inactive for long periods, having specific treatments which cause your blood to clot more easily, being pregnant, or being overweight.

-Deep vein thrombosis is a very serious, potentially life-threatening condition which is why it is so important to be aware of the symptoms and the implications of having the condition.
+Deep vein thrombosis is a very serious, potentially life-threatening condition.
+Therefore it is so important to be aware of the symptoms and the implications of having the condition.
 An urgent medical assessment is always needed if you have this medical condition, which highlights the importance of being aware of the signs and symptoms.
 If you are ever in doubt of any symptoms you are experiencing, you should contact a medical professional.

 Personal Alarm Information

 The personal alarm system has been designed to help those who suffer from conditions such as deep vein thrombosis.
 Our alarm users wear a pendant button on their wrist or around their neck, and simply push the help button if they fall or feel unwell.
 The alarm connects them to our 24/7 Response Team, who respond rapidly and send help to the user's home - through emergency contacts and the emergency services if they're required.